Phraust/Python_Monitoring_Suite/README.md

     chmod +x *.py

-You can them start them like:
+You can then start it like:

     ./BFG_Monitor.py

-    ./USB.py
-    ./SMS.py
+It'll refresh for every period you specify, and if the count of live devices is lower than the numbee you listed, it will SMS you until you fix it.

 BIG UPS
 -------